screeninvader/ScreenInvader_old/README.md

 #### Install Image #####

-Download the image from http://tbd/screeninvader.lzma and write it to your an external hard disk.
+Download the image from http://tbd/screeninvader.lzma and write it to an external storage device.

     wget -O - http://tbd/screeninvader.lzma > lzcat /dev/sdX